 4. Use the wrong size surfboard/wetsuit.

-Surfboards – Make sure to get the right size surfboard.
+- Surfboard – Make sure to get the right size surfboard.
 It’s better to start with a board which is slightly larger than recommended.
 Check out the 16 different types of surfboards.

-- Wetsuit – Another crucial element is to get the right thickness and size wetsuit.
+- Wetsuit – Another crucial element is to get the right size and thickness wetsuit.
 When choosing one, the most important factor to wetsuit size is to go by the weight, and then the height.